erco77/a800-opcs-pic-asm/README.md

          0  to channel H

     In this way, precise motor ramping and positioning is possible over time.
-    All the software has to do is keep the velocities coming each time an interrupt is received.
+    All the software has to do is keep up with the interrupts, sending the 8 velocities to the A800 on each IRQ interrupt received.

     So the software must have the 8 vels ready to go 50 times a second, otherwise a fault will occur.

     A DOS device driver, "A800DRV.ASM" written in 8086 assembly language is used to feed the motors to the card, and C programs can write to the